-Parmesan chicken tenders are breaded and baked to perfection in under 30 minutes.
-Enjoy a restaurant-quality dish from your very own kitchen!
+Parmesan Chicken Tenders are breaded and baked to perfection in under 30 minutes.
+Crunchy on the outside and juicy in the center, this Italian breaded chicken recipe allows you to enjoy a restaurant-quality dish from your very own kitchen!

 Parmesan Chicken Tenders